 flushing (sudden warmth, redness, or tingly feeling);

 redness, pain, itching, swelling, or a lump where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Multiple Sclerosis:

 20 mg subcutaneously once a day or 40 mg subcutaneously 3 times a week

 -For the 3 times a week dosage regimen, each dose must be separated by at least 48 hours.

 Approved indication: For the treatment of patients with relapsing forms of multiple sclerosis

 What other drugs will affect glatiramer?

-Other drugs may interact with glatiramer, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect glatiramer, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all other medicines you use.

 More about glatiramer